 - a.
 Compute nominal GDP in the base year and later year. - b.
 Compute real GDP in the base and later years (in base-year prices). - c.
 Compute the GDP deflator in the later year, using your answers to parts a and b. - d.
-Compute a fixed-weight price index for the later year, using the base-year quantities a weights. - e.
-Which price index rises faster, the GDP deflator (Paasche) index or the fixed-weight (Laspeyres) index? - 116.
-Assume two countries have the same nominal GDP (measured in the same currency using the same accounting rules).
-Explain at least three reasons why you cannot assume that citizens in each country enjoy approximately the same level of economic well-being. - 117.
+Compute a fixed-weight price index for the later year, using the base-year quantities as weights. - e.
+Which price index rises faster, the GDP deflator (Paasche) index or the fixed-weight index (Laspeyres) index?

+- 110. Assume two countries have the same nominal GDP (measured in the same currency using the same accounting rules).
+Explain at least three reasons why you cannot assume that citizens in each country enjoy approximately the same level of economic well-being. - 111.
 Economic statistics are not perfect.
-Explain at least one way in which each of the following statistics as currently calculated in the United States fails to completely or accurately measure the corresponding economic concept (in parentheses): - a. real GDP per person (economic well-being); - b.
-CPI (cost of living); - c. unemployment rate (involuntary unemployment).

-- 118. There are a number of statistics computed to measure the price level, such as the GDP deflator and the CPI.
+Explain at least one way in which each of the following statistics as currently calculated in Canada fails to completely or accurately measure the corresponding economic concept (in parentheses): - a. real GDP per person (economic well-being) - b.
+CPI (cost of living) - c. unemployment rate (involuntary unemployment) - 112.
+There are a number of statistics computed to measure the price level, such as the GDP deflator and the CPI.
 The choice of which of these measures to use depends in many cases on the specific question in which you are interested.
 For each of the following situations, state whether the CPI or GDP deflator is a more appropriate measure to use and explain why the statistic is preferred. - a.
-You are interested in looking at the impact of higher prices of imported oil in the ove of living. - b.
-The government is interested in whether increases in defense spending are affecting t level. - c.
-An economic consulting firm is investigating the impact on the aggregate price level computers and electronic technology used in production. - 119.
-One senator criticizes the government for making an inadequate effort to stimulate the economy based on data from the BLS establishment survey that shows the number of jobs in the economy has fallen.
-Another senator counters that the number of employed workers in the economy has increased over the same period, based on the BLS household survey.
-Explain how both senators can be correct. - 120.
+You are interested in looking at the impact of higher prices of imported oil in the overall cost of living. - b.
+The government is interested in whether increases in defense spending are affecting the price level. - c.
+An economic consulting firm is investigating the impact on the aggregate price level of more computers and electronic technology used in production. - 113.
+One opposition MP in Ottawa has criticized the government for making an inadequate effort to stimulate the economy based on data from the labour force survey that shows the unemployment rate has risen.
+A government MP counters that the number of employed workers in the economy has increased over the same period, based on the same survey.
+Explain how both MPs can be correct. - 114.
 There are a number of measures of aggregate economic activity, such as GDP, GNP, national income, personal income, and disposable personal income.
 Each of these measures can be a good indicator depending on the issue under consideration.
-For each of the following issues, give your reasons for selecting one of the measures just mentioned as the best indicator to use in studying the issue: - a. the proportion of income households save; - b. the relative share of earnings going to labor versus capital; - c. the total output of final goods and services. - 121.
-Real GDP per capita is an imperfect measure of economic well-being because it does not value home production or production in the underground economy, among other factors.
+For each of the following issues, give your reasons for selecting one of the measures just mentioned as the best indicator to use in studying the issue: - a.
+The proportion of income households save - b.
+The relative share of earnings going to labour versus capital - c.
+The total output of new final goods and services.

+- 115. Real GDP per capita is an imperfect measure of economic well-being because it does not value home production or production in the underground economy, among other factors.
 Give at least two examples that show why the omission of these types of items will make a difference in evaluating economic well-being.
-One example should explain how the omissions distort comparisons of economic well-being across countries and the other example should explain how the omission distorts comparisons of economic well-being in the same country over time. - 122.
-Based on the data in the table below, explain what happened to output and prices in the economy between 2009 and 2010.
+One example should explain how the omission distorts comparisons of economic well-being across countries, and the other example should explain how the omission distorts comparisons of economic well-being in the same country over time. - 116.
+Based on the data in the table, explain what happened to output and prices in the economy between 2009 and 2010.

 2009 2010

 Nominal GDP (\$ billions) \$14,700 \$15,200

-Real GDP (\$ billions 2000 chain weighted) \$12,100 \$11,900
+Real GDP (\$ billions 2000 chain-weighted) \$12,100 \$11,900